 Result of your search for "workshops"

 A large area, totally free of traffic, with different places to explore, most of them in the open air.
 That's the Poble Espanyol de Barcelona, an iconic visitor attraction in the heart of Montjuïc.
-Every Sunday, there's a different activity: theatre, dance, music, magic, treasure hunts, etc. Throughout the year there are loads of activities to ensure you have a great day out with the family: Carnival, a Giants' Parade, a Puppet Festival, the Click and Go Fair, the Main Festival, the Medieval Fair, Christmas at the Poble, Halloween... and new additions, including a fantastic flower festival and Midsummer Eve party tailored to all the family.
+Every weekend, there's a different activity: theatre, dance, music, magic, treasure hunts, etc. Throughout the year there are loads of activities to ensure you have a great day out with the family: Carnival, a Giants' Parade, a Puppet Festival, the Click and Go Fair, the Main Festival, the Medieval Fair, Christmas at the Poble, Halloween... and many more surprises!.
 In short, a wide range of activities for all the family.

 The former Farinera del Clot stands on one side of the Plaça de les Glòries, and its new facilities have been open since 1995.
 Long gone is the industrial past of an aesthetically elegant building which combines the characteristic elements of the original mill with contemporary structures.

 An open-air museum comprising full-scale replicas of 117 buildings from different parts of Spain.

 In summer, in June and September, Barcelona's former villages host their neighbourhood festivals.
 They are the perfect excuse to visit the city and lose yourself in its districts that are dressed up to the nines.
 The Sants Festival keeps alive the spirit of a major festival that used to be held in honour of Saint Bartholomew, the patron saint of the former village of Sants.